 To be eligible for paid leave, employees must have been on the employer’s payroll for 30 days and may use emergency FMLA leave for the following reasons:

-• To care for a child of an employee if the child’s school or place of care has been closed, or the childcare provider is unavailable, due to the coronavirus.
+- To care for a child of an employee if the child’s school or place of care has been closed, or the childcare provider is unavailable, due to the coronavirus.
 The first two weeks of leave may be unpaid; the employee may choose to substitute accrued paid time off or other medical or sick leave during this period, but an employer cannot require an employee to do so.
 After the first two weeks of unpaid leave, employers must continue paid FMLA leave at a rate of no less than two-thirds of the employee’s usual rate of pay.

-• As with traditional FMLA leave, this leave is job-protected and an employer must return the employee to the same or equivalent position upon their return to work.
+- As with traditional FMLA leave, this leave is job-protected and an employer must return the employee to the same or equivalent position upon their return to work.
 This new law outlines an exception for employers with less than 25 employees if the employee’s job no longer exists due to the coronavirus pandemic, which requires employers to make reasonable efforts to restore the employee to an equivalent position over a one-year period.

-• The Secretary of Labor has the authority to issue regulations exempting: (1) certain health care providers and emergency responders from taking leave under the bill; and (2) small business with fewer than 50 employees from the requirements of the bill if it would jeopardize the viability of the business.
+- The Secretary of Labor has the authority to issue regulations exempting: (1) certain health care providers and emergency responders from taking leave under the bill; and (2) small business with fewer than 50 employees from the requirements of the bill if it would jeopardize the viability of the business.
 This amendment to the FMLA would expire on December 31, 2020.
 Within seven days from enactment, the Secretary of Labor will provide a model notice to be posted in areas that are readily accessible to employees (e.g., kitchens and breakrooms) regarding the law.
 We anticipate direct notice might also be required in the form of an email or letter.Tax Credits for Paid FMLA and Sick Leave and Grant of $1 Billion Dollars for Emergency Unemployment Insurance

-• A refundable tax credit for employers equal to 100 percent of qualified family leave wages required to be paid that are paid by an employer for each calendar quarter.
+A series of refundable tax credits are for employers providing paid emergency sick leave or paid FMLA.
+The credits are as follows: - A refundable tax credit for employers equal to 100 percent of qualified family leave wages required to be paid that are paid by an employer for each calendar quarter.
 The tax credit is allowed against the tax imposed on the employer portion of Social Security taxes.
 The amount of qualified family leave wages taken into account for each employee is capped at $200 per day and $10,000 for all calendar quarters.
 If the credit exceeds the employer’s total liability for Social Security taxes for all employees for any calendar quarter, the excess credit is refundable to the employer.

-• One billion dollars in grants to states for emergency unemployment insurance, half of which would be transferred to the states within 60 days after the enactment of the bill (so long as the state complies with certain requirements, such as requiring employers to notify employees of the availability of unemployment compensation and permitting individuals to apply for unemployment compensation in at least two of the following ways-in-person, by phone, or online).
+A refundable tax credit for employers equal to 100 percent of qualified paid sick leave wages that are paid by an employer for each calendar quarter.
+The tax credit is allowed against the tax imposed by the employer portion of Social Security taxes (6.2% of wages). - One billion dollars in grants to states for emergency unemployment insurance, half of which would be transferred to the states within 60 days after the enactment of the bill (so long as the state complies with certain requirements, such as requiring employers to notify employees of the availability of unemployment compensation and permitting individuals to apply for unemployment compensation in at least two of the following ways-in-person, by phone, or online).
 The remainder of the grant would be reserved for states in which the number of unemployment compensation claims has increased by at least 10% over the same quarter in the prior calendar year.
 To receive access to the second portion of the grant, states must, among other things, make it easier for individuals to obtain unemployment compensation by waiving work search requirements and waiting periods.
 A copy of the law can be found here.

 DOL Issues Guidance on the Families First Coronavirus Response Act